Child Protection and Safeguarding Policy

 Bullying, including cyber- or online-bullying

-The school takes all forms of bullying seriously and will respond sensitively and quickly to any reported bullying.
-Children should report any bullying to their form tutor, to the DSL or to any trusted member of staff and we will work to resolve it.
+Stoke Primary School takes all forms of bullying seriously and will respond sensitively and quickly to any reported bullying.
+Children should report any bullying to their teacher, to the DSL or to any trusted member of staff and we will work to resolve it.

 We also teach children about the dangers of bullying through our curriculum.
 See link to curriculum here: